-The committee shall be composed of a total number of six (6) voting members: three (3) members of the Board of Trustees, and three (3) members of the Medical Executive Committee, including -the Chief of Staff, Immediate Past Chief of Staff and Vice Chief of Staff of the Medical Staff.
+The committee shall be composed of a total number of six (6) voting members: three (3) members of the Board of Trustees, and three (3) members of the Medical Executive Committee, including -the Chief of Staff, Vice Chief of Staff, and the Immediate Past Chief Staff of the Medical Staff.
 The Chief Executive Officer and Chief Medical Officer shall be additional non-voting ex-officio members, for a total of 8 members.
 The Chair of the Joint Conference Committee shall be the Chief of Staff.
 A quorum shall be no less than four (4) voting members.
+An individual will be excluded from deliberation and voting if the individual has a conflict of interest.
+If a Medical Staff officer will be excluded from deliberation and voting based on a conflict, the Medical Executive Committee will appoint a substitute voting member for the issue.